FIRMER, TIGHTER SKIN

 Anthropological studies demonstrate that we Asians have smaller faces, shorter jawlines and necklines.
 Hence, with little bony support for the overlying skin and soft tissue, it is not uncommon to notice jowls and double chin, through no fault of our own.

-Non surgically, you may consider my T.I.E approach.
+Non surgically, you may consider my time tested T.I.E approach.

 - Injectibles – Dermal fillers to restore volume and micro botox